Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 How to Size an Expansion Tank Correctly

-Water heater capacity – Measured in gallons, typically 40-120 gallons for residential systems.
+Water heater capacity – Measured in gallons, typically 40 to 120 gallons for residential systems.
 Larger water heaters produce more expanded water volume and require larger expansion tanks.

-Static supply pressure – Your cold water pressure measured at a faucet or hose bib, usually 40-80 PSI in residential applications.
-Higher supply pressure requires larger tank capacity to absorb the same volume of expansion.
+Static supply pressure – Your cold water pressure measured at a faucet or hose bib, usually 40 to 80 PSI in residential applications.
+Higher supply pressure requires larger tank capacity.

 Temperature setting – Higher settings (140°F vs. 120°F) create more thermal expansion.
-Each 10-degree increase in temperature produces more expanded water that must be accommodated.
+Each 10-degree increase produces more expanded water that must be accommodated.

 Static Pressure 40-Gal Heater 50-Gal Heater 60-Gal Heater 80-Gal Heater 120-Gal Heater